Melanoma and other skin cancers

 Long-term, repeated exposure to sunlight appears to be responsible for most undesirable consequences of aging skin, including basal cell and squamous cell cancers.

 Melanoma is more likely to be caused by intense exposure to sunlight in early life.

-UVA and UVB Radiation.
-When sunlight penetrates the top layers of the skin, ultraviolet (UVA or UVB) radiation strikes the DNA inside the skin cells and damages it.
+When sunlight penetrates the top layers of skin, ultraviolet (UVA or UVB) radiation strikes the DNA inside the skin cells and damages it.

-Defective Cell Death (Apoptosis).
 Apoptosis is the last defense of the immune system.
-It is a natural process of cell-suicide, which occurs when cells are very severely damaged.
+It is a natural process of cell suicide, which occurs when cells are very severely damaged.
 Apoptosis in the skin kills off cells harmed by UVA so that they do not turn cancerous.
 The peeling after sunburn is the result of these dead skin cells.
 However, some gene defects or other factors can interfere with apoptosis.
 If this occurs, damaged cells can continue to spread, resulting in skin cancer.

 Survival rates have been improving, however, and the increase in melanomas has occurred mainly with less aggressive forms of the disease.
 Some experts believe this is due to earlier diagnosis and increased awareness of the disease, resulting from effective public health programs.